-Stop the nap schedule once you feel you are onto the local rhythm, but I recommend to stick with it for at least 2 days (or more if you enjoy it!).
+Stop the nap schedule once you feel you are onto the local rhythm, but I recommend to stick with it for at least 2 days.

 Start on the plane: If you are on a really long flight with multiple connections, you can try starting your nap schedule early by napping at airports during connections or on the plane before you land.

-Very important: You are not trying to reduce sleep.
-You are trying to catch up on missed sleep (and future sleep you are about to miss).
-So don’t purposely stay up all night — if it’s night time and you can get an entire night’s sleep in, then do so.
+Important: You are not trying to reduce sleep.
+You are trying to catch up on sleep you have already missed and future sleep you are about to miss.
+So don’t purposely stay up all night — if it’s night time and you can get an entire night’s sleep in, then go for it.
 But if it’s day time then be strict with your nap schedule.

 Take wind down time into account.
 It usually takes me 15-20 minutes to fall asleep, so I usually schedule my nap 15 minutes earlier and set my alarm for 35 minutes.

 It is ok if you don’t actually sleep.
 Lying in a comfy spot with your eyes closed for 20 minutes will refresh you enough to help push you through another 4 hours of awake.